Source: Undercover Tourist

 Keep in mind - the little ones tend to have a hard time pushing the gas pedals.
 After you have your pedal to the metal for the 5-minute race, you’ll see that it’s hard for adults, too!
 When you remove your foot from the gas pedal, the car will slow to a stop.
 We parents get a kick out of the "speedway" reference, as it's not very fast, but this classic Disney attraction is lots of fun!
 Mommy Frog usually rides with Tad and Leap rides with Lily, and each pair is convinced they’ve “won” the race every time.

 Tomorrowland® Speedway is a mini race car ride in Tomorrowland® Area at Magic Kingdom® Park.
 The duration of the attraction is about 5 minutes.
 Guests who are at least 54 inches tall can ride by themselves.
 Guests under 54 inches, but are at least 32 inches tall, can ride along as a passenger.
 Each car seats two guests and has a shared seat belt restraint.
 Guests must transfer from their wheelchair, motorized scooter or ECV to board the ride vehicle.
+Children under the age of 7 years must be accompanied by a person age 14 years or older.

 Source: Undercover Tourist